Shower Cost Calculator

 💡 Also, check our electricity cost calculator!

 Now, back to you.
 To give you the most accurate estimation, we will need several pieces of information from you.
 First of all, we need to know how many people live in your household, how many showers they take on average, and what's the average duration of each.
 Based on your location, we'll try to grab the latest prices of water and energy in your area and will use them to calculate the costs.
 The last thing to consider is the shower flow rate, or the amount of water that's pushed through your shower head every minute.
 We set a default value already but feel free to edit it depending on your shower head; it should be on the box.
 However, if you're not aware of this metric, you're probably good to go with what we set, unless you shower with some super-efficient or ancient technology.

-Based on these numbers the tool will tell you how much a single shower costs and how much you could be spending per month or year.
+Based on these numbers, the tool will tell you how much a single shower costs you, and how much you could be spending per month or year.
 Sounds like a lot of money?
-Feel free to play with the numbers, lower the duration by just a minute and see how it will affect the results.
-Research some water-saving shower heads and see how they would affect your spendings.
-And maybe consider limiting your washes to just one per day for starters?
-Options are countless and the tool will update automatically with every change.
+Feel free to play with the numbers: lower the duration by just a minute and see how it affects the results, research some water-saving shower heads and see how they would affect your spendings, or maybe consider limiting your washes to just one per day.
+There are countless options, and this tool will update automatically with every change.